 Transportation Options in the Galapagos

-There are several Galapagos cruises available that will bring those on a Galapagos vacation or Galapagos honeymoon to several ports of call in the thirteen main islands, and to some of the smaller islands and islets as well.
-Transportation between islands is only possible by boat or air, and nearly all transport to the islands from the mainland is accomplished by either cruise vessel, smaller boat or plane.
+There are several Galapagos cruises available that will bring those on a Galapagos vacation or Galapagos honeymoon to several ports of call in the 13 main islands and to some of the smaller islands and islets as well.
+Transportation between islands is only possible by boat or air, and nearly all transport to the islands from the mainland is accomplished by either cruise vessel, smaller boat, or plane.
 While on the larger islands, most people get around by bicycle, though taxi, shuttle, and bus service are available in some areas.

 Galapagos Islands Hotels & Resorts